-Who can have Distributed Scrum Teams?
+Who Can Have Distributed Scrum Teams?

 A Remote Scrum teams model is a proper solution in case your organization falls into any of these categories:

-- A company starting something new
+- A company starting something new;

-- A company that requires flexible and quick scaling
+- A company that requires flexible and quick scaling;

-- A company looking to hire quickly
+- A company looking to hire people quickly;

-- A company with a team having some skill gaps
+- A company with a team having some skill gaps.

 Distributed Teams Benefits: Why Do We Choose Virtual Scrum Teams?